Mistuke/hub.zhox.com/content/posts/Introducing-haskell-dev.md

 whole.

 <pre class="light">
-NOTE: Don't use this package for AppVeyor, you will needlessly duplicate work as it already provides `msys2`.
+NOTE: Don't use this package for AppVeyor, you may needlessly duplicate work as it already provides `msys2`.
 Please install the `cabal` and `ghc` packages directly.
 </pre>